Sinding-Larsen-Johansson Disease

 Common Children Fractures

 Treating the Most Common Child's Fracture Because children's bones are weaker and more porous than adult bones, they may require specialized treatment.
-Doctors treat a fracture on its type, severity, and if the fracture occurs in a still-developing bone (growth...
+Doctors treat a fracture based on its type, severity, and whether the fracture occurs in a still-developing bone...

 read more